 The idea for BeyondABC emerged from Wallace’s experience as an India China Student Research Fellow in New Delhi, where she studied globalization and its effects on India.
-This led to her interest in the lack of educational access—including education on human trafficking—in disadvantaged communities.
+This led to her interest in the lack of educational access — especially education on human trafficking — in disadvantaged communities.

-“Through my interviews, I discovered that certain demographics of Indian youth are lacking basic safety skills they need to protect themselves from exploitive situations,” Wallace recalls.
-“These skills include things like who to call if they get into trouble, what to do if they get lost, and to never surrender their documents such as passports to a stranger.”
+“Through my interviews, I discovered that certain demographics of Indian youth are lacking the basic safety skills they need to protect themselves from exploitive situations,” Wallace says.
+“These skills include things like who to call if they get into trouble, what to do if they get lost, and to never surrender their documents such as a passport to a stranger.”

-When she returned to New York, Wallace tapped Kimura, a game designer, to work with her on the project.
-By combining their passion for social engagement with cutting-edge technology, Wallace and Kimura are helping to confront a pressing social issue that affects thousands of children in New Delhi—and millions of people globally.
+When she returned to New York, Wallace tapped Kimura, a game designer, to turn her vision into a reality.
+By combining a passion for social engagement with cutting-edge technology, Wallace and Kimura are helping to confront a pressing social issue that affects thousands of children in New Delhi and millions of people globally.